Our New Location is: 2137 E County Rd 540A Lakeland, FL 33813

 Various Types of Bridges

 There are four main types of bridges which are used in most cases.
 These are traditional, cantilever, Maryland and implant-supported.
-Traditional bridges are held in place by crowns which are bonded onto both of the abutment teeth.
+Traditional bridges are held in place by dental crowns which are bonded onto both of the abutment teeth.
 Cantilevers are cemented onto only one abutment tooth.
 Maryland bridges also use both abutment teeth, but instead of crowns they employ a framework of porcelain or metal which is bonded onto the back of the abutment teeth.
 Finally, implant-supported bridges are anchored to the implant itself rather than the surrounding teeth.
 Our dental experts will discuss which option is right for your individual situation.

 What to Expect From the Procedure

 A bridge placement is performed over two separate visits.
 The first one is where the abutment teeth will be prepared to receive the bridge.
 Impressions of the teeth will be made to ensure the proper fit and a temporary bridge will be put in place while the lab creates the permanent one.
 During the second visit, the temporary bridge is removed and the new one is placed, checked and adjusted to make sure of a proper fit.
 Depending on the individual, it may require additional visits to make sure everything works and fits correctly.